-- 3.14.1 The purpose of this allowance is to give practical recognition to te reo Māori as a taonga to be actively protected under te Tiriti o Waitangi and to recognise the special and valued skills and knowledge kaiako must have to teach the curriculum through te reo Māori.All teachers required to use te Reo Māori for at least six hours per week in approved Māori immersion programmes at levels 1, 2 or 3 shall receive an allowance of \$4,000 per annum.
-This allowance shall be pro-rated for part time teachers (based on the teacher's total hours). - 3.14.2 A teacher is eligible for an allowance described in 3.14.3 if they meet the minimum teaching time requirements in that clause and have the language proficiency necessary to teach the curriculum through te reo Māori for the period required by the language immersion level in which they are engaged.
-From the start of the 2017 school year, all teachers required to use te Reo Māori for at least six hours per week in approved Māori immersion programmes at level 1, who have more than three continuous years' service teaching in level 1 Māori immersion classes shall receive an additional allowance of \$2,000 per annum.
+- 3.14.1 All teachers required to use te Reo Māori for at least six hours per week in approved Māori immersion programmes at levels 1, 2 or 3 shall receive an allowance of \$4,000 per annum.
+This allowance shall be prorated for part time teachers (based on the teacher's total hours). - 3.14.2 From the start of the 2017 school year, all teachers required to use te Reo Māori for at least six hours per week in approved Māori immersion programmes at level 1, who have more than three continuous years' service teaching in level 1 Māori immersion classes shall receive an additional allowance of \$2,000 per annum.
 This is in addition to the allowance described in clause 3.14.1.
-This allowance shall be pro-rated for part time teachers (based on the teacher's total hours). - 3.14.3 All teachers required to use te reo Māori for at least six hours per week in approved Māori immersion programmes at levels 1, 2 or 3 (or-pro-rated for part time teachers , the equivalent of 30% of their timetabled hoursbased on the teacher's total hours) shall receive an allowance that relates to the highest language Level in which they are teaching and their years of service at that level as provided for in the table below: From the start of the 2017 school year, for all teachers required to use te Reo Māori for at least six hours per week in approved Māori immersion programmes at level 1, who have more than six continuous years' service teaching in level 1 Māori immersion classes, the additional allowance described in clause 3.14.2 shall increase to \$4,000 per annum.
+This allowance shall be pro-rated for part time teachers (based on the teacher's total hours). - 3.14.3 From the start of the 2017 school year, for all teachers required to use te Reo Māori for at least six hours per week in approved Māori immersion programmes at level 1, who have more than six continuous years' service teaching in level 1 Māori immersion classes, the additional allowance described in clause 3.14.2 shall increase to \$4,000 per annum.
 This is in addition to the allowance described in clause 3.14.1.
-This allowance shall be pro-rated for teachers who teach Māori immersion classes part-time (based on the teacher's total hours).
+This allowance shall be pro-rated for teachers who teach Māori immersion classes part-time (based on the teacher's total hours). - 3.14.4 The employer shall attest to the eligibility of teachers for these allowances according to the level of te Reo Māori immersion i.e. the proportion of the curriculum taught in te Reo Māori, outlined below: - (a) Level one 81-100% of the total time - (b) Level two 51-80% of the total time - (c) Level three 31-50% of the total time. - 3.14.5 For clarity continuous service for the payment of the allowance in clauses 3.14.2 and 3.14.3 above shall be interrupted but not broken by any periods of unpaid leave and/or breaks in teaching service and/or teaching service in classes other than Māori immersion level one.